Lodge Park and Sherborne Estate: History

 In the early 1630s John 'Crump' Dutton created a deer course on his Sherborne Estate; this consisted of a park for containing the deer, a mile-long walled enclosure for the chase, and, overlooking the finish, a grandstand.
 His grandfather, Thomas Dutton, was descended from the Dutton family of Dutton, Cheshire, and had bought the manor of Sherborne in 1551.
 As originally constructed, the grandstand consisted of two storeys with a flat roof and a basement.
 At the entrance was a portico with a balcony, and the basement contained the kitchens.
 At the back of the building was a range containing the staircases linking the floors.
 The ground floor was the entrance hall for welcoming guests, and the first floor consisted of the Great Room where the guests were entertained.
 The deer coursing could be observed from the flat roof or from the balcony over the portico.

 During the 1720s the building was remodelled and refurnished by Sir John Dutton, 2nd Baronet.
 New stone floors were added, a new plasterwork ceiling was added to the Great Room, and new furniture was designed.
 Dutton employed Charles Bridgeman to redesign the landscaping.
 Jeffrey Haworth is of the opinion that the new interiors and some of the furniture was designed by William Kent.

 There were then few changes until the early 19th century when the building was modified to make it into a house.
 The staircase range and the chimney piece from the Great Room were removed; the latter was incorporated in the rebuilding of Sherborne House to the design of Lewis Wyatt.
 The removal of the staircase range adversely affected the stability of the house.
 A pitched roof was installed in place of the original flat roof, lowering the ceiling of the former Great Room.
 In the middle of the 19th century the interior of the building was gutted and it was converted into a row of cottages; this further impaired the stability of the building.

-Between 1898 and 1902 the building was converted into a dower house for Emily, the wife of the 4th Baron Sherborne.
+Between 1898 and 1902 the building was converted into a dower house for Emily, the wife of Edward Dutton, 4th Baron Sherborne.
 The rear wing was rebuilt in a different form.
 The first floor was made into a bedroom with an en suite bathroom.
 The dining room was on the ground floor, with a lounge and a staircase in the newly built rear wing; the staircase led to a drawing room on the first floor.
 However Lady Sherborne died in 1905 before her husband, and it is unlikely that she ever occupied the house.
-Further alterations were made in 1938, when the house was tenanted, and again in the 1950s, when Charles, the 7th Baron, and his wife moved into the house.
+Further alterations were made in 1938, when the house was tenanted, and again in the 1950s, when Charles Dutton, 7th Baron Sherborne, and his wife moved into the house.
 Charles died in 1982 and bequeathed the house and the estate to the National Trust.